lacombedominic/lacombedominic.github.io/README.md

-theme: jekyll-theme-minimal
-title: Dominic LaCombe Portfolio
-description: Professional IT portfolio showcasing technical projects, skills, and solutions that demonstrate my expertise and problem-solving capabilities.
+Professional IT portfolio showcasing technical projects, skills, and solutions that demonstrate my expertise and problem-solving capabilities.